How to Get a Business Address

 Free Mail Forwarding in Every State

 We offer free limited mail forwarding when you hire us to be your registered agent.
 When you receive mail in one of our offices, we’ll scan it and upload it to a secure account – that day.
 Our offices aren’t warehouses, though, so we cannot act as return depots for Amazon businesses or other online retail sellers.
+We also can’t forward any other packages sent to the office — mail forwarding only applies to standard flat mail.
 Clients in most states get 5 free forwards per year.
 You can also upgrade to our Premium Mail Forwarding Service with a unique suite number and unlimited forwards.

 -